LivePersonInc/developer-center/pages/documents/BotsAndAutomation/BotConnectors/Dialogflow.md

 {: .important}
 See the [Getting Started](bot-connectors-getting-started.html) guide first to complete pre-requisite steps.

-You will be presented with following screen to complete the Vendor Settings in order to add bot connector.
+You will be presented with following screen to complete the Vendor Settings in order to add bot.

 <img style="width:600px" src="img/dialogflow/vendor.png">

-Fig.2.1.1 Showing the configuration that needed to be filled
+Figure 1.1 Showing the configuration that needed to be filled

-In order to complete the configuration you have to provide following credential information:
+The following Dialogflow information should be provided to LivePerson:

 <table>
   <thead>